biochorl/biochorl/README.md

   <p>

 I'm a Computational biologist with lab skills, working since > 8 years in the characterization of novel proteins/enzymes and in studying function-structure interconnection during molecular evolution.
 I am skilled at integrating wet-lab and computational methods.
-Now I am now becoming a Protein Designer working with custom workflows that integrate AI- and physics-based methods for developing binders to medically relevant biomarkers, both folded and unfolded.
+Now I am becoming a Protein Designer working with custom workflows that integrate AI- and physics-based methods for developing binders to medically relevant biomarkers, both folded and unfolded.

 I want to drive innovation in protein and biocatalyst discovery/evolution/engineering for industrial and biomedical applications.